quarantin/zomboid-quick-item-action/README.md

-# Zomboid - Mod - Quick Item Action
+# Project Zomboid - Mod - Quick Item Action
 A mod for the game Project Zomboid to add missing actions when you double-click some items, like books, cigarettes, pills, and keys

 # Steam Workshop URL